-M.Ed. in Teacher Education with a Concentration in Learning Sciences
+M.Ed. in Teacher Education, concentration in Learning Sciences

 The Master of Education (M.Ed.) in Teacher Education with a Concentration in the Learning Sciences Program helps students develop mastery in general focal areas that will strengthen work in the field of education, including: